oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

     ![](./images/lab4_015.png " ")

     Validation images are now uploaded.
-You can return to Oracle Analytics and continue with this lab.
+You can return to Oracle Analytics and continue there.

     ![](./images/lab4_016.png " ")

 ## Task 3: Connect Oracle Analytics to OCI Vision

 You are ready now to connect from Oracle Analytics Cloud to OCI Vision.
-There is a native **Oracle Cloud** connector available in Oracle Analytics, which you will use to retrive and register your Vision model with Oracle Analytics Cloud.
+There is a native **OCI Resource** connector available in Oracle Analytics, which you will use to retrieve and register your Vision model with Oracle Analytics Cloud.

 1. Step 1: Navigate to **Connections**